KAI T-50 Golden Eagle: Indonesia

 Indonesia had been considering the T-50, along with four other aircraft to replace its BAE Systems Hawk Mk 53 trainer and OV-10 Bronco attack aircraft.
 In August 2010, Indonesia announced that T-50, Yak-130 and L-159 were the remaining candidates for its requirement for 16 advanced jet trainers.
 In May 2011, Indonesia signed a US$400 million contract for 16 T-50s, designated T-50i.
 They feature weapons pylons and gun modules, enabling light attack capabilities.
 Deliveries began in September 2013; the last aircraft were delivered in January 2014.

 In July 2021, KAI confirmed that it has been awarded a US$240 million contract to supply another batch of six T-50s along with a support and logistics package.
+Two aircraft was scheduled to be delivered in November 2025, with the rest to follow.
+The two aircraft was delivered by air cargo to Juanda International Airport, Surabaya in February 2026 and transported to the Iswahyudi Air Force Base using trucks.

 Iraq

-Iraq first publicly expressed official interest in the T-50 trainers during the Korea–Iraq summit in Seoul on February 24, 2009.
+Iraq first publicly expressed official interest in the T-50 trainers during the Korea–Iraq summit in Seoul on 24 February 2009.
 In April 2010, Iraq reopened the jet lead-in fighter-trainer competition for 24 aircraft, in which TA-50 competed.
 In December 2013, Iraq signed a contract for 24 T-50IQ aircraft, a FA-50 variant, plus additional equipment and pilot training over the next 20 years.
 The first batch of aircraft was delivered in March 2017 while the second batch arrived in May 2018.
 However, none were flown until June 2022, following the negotiation of a maintenance, logistics and training contract with KAI in November 2021.